XimeraProject/editorialReview/reviewForm.md

   1. Content meets state guidelines (e.g. Ohio TAG).
   2. Content meets professional organization guidelines (e.g. LACSG).
   3. Content is consistent with existing best practices.
+  4. Learning outcomes are clearly stated.
+  5. All learning outcomes have corresponding assessments or activities.
 - **Layered Learning**: The material is presented in a layered manner, allowing users to delve deeper into complex topics as needed.

 ## Usability